 Focus on Business Outcomes

 At times, the technologist in us can get enamored with all the tools that are available in the DevOps marketplace.
 It seems like there’s a new tool every month that plays a niche role in the end-to-end application delivery process.
 As important as the tools are, they are just a means to an end, and we shouldn’t lose sight of the business outcomes.
-The business outcomes should be our guiding light and we should revisit these constantly throughout our journey to ensure alignment.
+When planning our DevOps goals, the business outcomes should be our guiding light and we should revisit these constantly throughout our journey to ensure alignment.

 Having some grounding in the areas of tooling available to help you achieve these business outcomes is key, but you don’t want to go too deep into tooling too early in the process.
 For example, this may include getting an understanding of: